Cesare Borgia: According to Niccolo Machiavelli

 Machiavelli attributes two episodes to Cesare Borgia: the method by which the Romagna was pacified, which Machiavelli describes in chapter VII of The Prince, and the assassination of his captains on New Year's Eve of 1502 in Senigallia.

 Machiavelli's use of Borgia is subject to controversy.
-Some scholars see in Machiavelli's Borgia the precursor of state crimes in the 20th century.
+Some scholars see Machiavelli's Borgia as the precursor of state crimes in the 20th century.
 Others, including Macaulay and Lord Acton, have historicized Machiavelli's Borgia, explaining the admiration for such violence as an effect of the general criminality and corruption of the time.

-Borgia and Leonardo
+Leonardo da Vinci

-Cesare Borgia briefly employed Leonardo da Vinci as military architect and engineer between 1502 and 1503.
+Cesare Borgia briefly employed the artist Leonardo da Vinci as a military architect and engineer between 1502 and 1503.
 Cesare provided Leonardo with an unlimited pass to inspect and direct all ongoing and planned construction in his domain.
 While in Romagna, Leonardo built the canal from Cesena to the Porto Cesenatico.

 Before meeting Cesare, Leonardo had worked at the Milanese court of Ludovico Sforza for many years, until Louis XII of France drove Sforza out of Italy.
 After Cesare, Leonardo was unsuccessful in finding another patron in Italy.
 King Francis I of France was able to convince Leonardo to enter his service, and the last three years of Leonardo's life were spent working in France.